 Same Same But Different NZ

-Ian Watt was born in Warkworth and raised and educated in Auckland.
+Ian Watt was born in Warkworth and raised in Auckland.
 After completing an MA in English Language and Literature at the University of Auckland, he travelled to the United Kingdom where he initially worked at Decca Records before finding his true niche as a book editor and publisher.
 He worked in London at Thames & Hudson, SPCK and the Royal Society of Arts before returning to New Zealand, where he became the Managing Editor at Reed Publishing.
 There, for the first time in New Zealand, he published openly gay works of fiction by Peter Wells, Witi Ihimaera and Robert Leek.
-He then accepted the position of publisher at HarperCollins, where his many successes included best-sellers by Max Cryer and Jim Hopkins.
-Tiring of the multinational publishing machine, he spent the latter part of his career as a freelance editor and publisher for Exisle Publishing.
+After a stint as publisher at HarperCollins, he abandoned the multinational publishing machine to become a freelance editor and publisher for Exisle Publishing.
 Following his retirement, he is now turning his hand to writing his own books.

 Joanne Drayton is an acclaimed New Zealand author whose output is globally recognized as being of the highest caliber.
 Her book The Search for Anne Perry was numbered in the top 10 non-fiction books on the New York Times bestseller list in 2015.
 It was a finalist in the prestigious New Zealand Book Awards in August 2013; it was the subject of a 60 Minutes programme; and a cover story for the NZ Listener.
 Her critically acclaimed Ngaio Marsh: Her Life in Crime (2008) was a Christmas pick of the Independent newspaper when it was released in the UK in 2009.
 The subjects of her other biographies include Frances Hodgkins, Rhona Haszard and Edith Collier.
 She has curated exhibitions and publishes in art history and theory.
 In 2007, she was awarded a National Library Fellowship, and in 2017 a prestigious Logan Fellowship at the Carey Institute in upstate New York.